-As in June, the main force that lifts real GDP growth above its long-run average growth rate in 2018 is continued improvement in financial conditions, as captured by positive contributions of both the financial and marginal efficiency of investment shocks.
-Over the medium term however, the contribution of these shocks tapers down and is offset by lower TFP growth and the gradual withdrawal of monetary accommodation.
-TFP shocks are also behind the modest widening of the negative output gap towards the end of the forecast horizon.
+The model attributes the above average real GDP growth rate in 2018 to continued improvement in financial conditions, as reflected in positive contributions of both the financial and marginal efficiency of investment shocks.
+These positive forces are reinforced by improvement in productivity in the second half of the year, contributing to the surge in economic growth in 2018.
+Over the medium term, however, the temporary boost from productivity abates, while the contribution of accommodative financial conditions tapers down and is offset by the gradual withdrawal of monetary accommodation.
 The model projects near-target inflation for 2018, driven by a temporary increase in price markups.
-However, as in both the June and March forecasts, the model projects inflation returning to below target in 2019 and beyond.
+However, as in the previous quarters, the model projects inflation returning to below target in 2019 and beyond.
 The decline in inflation is driven primarily by negative shocks to wage and price markups, but also reflects lingering effects of the financial headwinds that hampered the recovery.
 The federal funds rate path is projected to remain below its long-run level of 4 percent throughout the forecast horizon owing to persistence in the interest rate rule, a weak inflation projection, and a persistently negative output gap.